Treatment stops the spread of HIV

 People living with HIV have access to free treatment medications and support in Oregon.

-Oregon’s AIDS Drug Assistance Program, called CAREAssist, provides financial help for people living with HIV by paying for medications and insurance co-pays.
+Oregon’s AIDS Drug Assistance Program is called CAREAssist.
+It provides financial help for people living with HIV.
+CAREAssist pays for medications and insurance co-pays.
 Case managers are available statewide to provide added support.

 Learn more about CAREAssist Find an HIV case manager